How to Use Google Trends for Identifying the Hottest Trends in Accounting

 If you check on related topics, you’ll learn that most of the searches are related to how to become a CPA rather than hiring one.
 Similarly, when you check the other terms, most are about exams or famous companies.
 It’s fascinating to know what people search about related to these professions.

-Whenever you use Google Trends, make sure to always dig a little deeper to determine if the trends you’re seeing reflect the market’s demand for the service or desire for the knowledge to know why these terms are important.
+Whenever you use Google Trends in identifying trends in accounting, make sure to always dig a little deeper to determine if the trends you’re seeing reflect the market’s demand for the service or desire for the knowledge to know why these terms are important.
 Always try to ponder what other factors could have caused the fluctuations or massive differences on the graph.

 Example 2: CFO Services vs. Tax Planning